au-research/ANDS-ResearchVocabularies-Portal/README.md

-ANDS-ResearchVocabularies-Portal
+ARDC-ResearchVocabularies-Portal
 ================================

+NB: this was formerly known as "ANDS-ResearchVocabularies-Portal", and this is still the name of the publcly-visible repository in GitHub.

-Repository of the ANDS Research Vocabularies Portal (currently maintained by the Australian National Data Service) https://documentation.ardc.edu.au/
+Repository of the ARDC Research Vocabularies Portal (currently maintained by the Australian Research Data Commons) https://documentation.ardc.edu.au/

-### ANDS Research Vocabularies Repository Structure
+### ARDC Research Vocabularies Repository Structure

 The Research Vocabularies software is structured into a number of separate software repositories, which need to be deployed together:

 - (this repository) `au-research/ANDS-ResearchVocabularies-Portal` - the front-end portal codebase.
 - `au-research/ANDS-ResearchVocabularies-Registry` - the back-end registry and toolkit.
-- `au-research/ANDS-ResearchVocabularies-LDA` - ANDS-local customizations applied to the SISSVoc implementation of the Linked Data API.
+- `au-research/ANDS-ResearchVocabularies-LDA` - ARDC-local customizations applied to the SISSVoc implementation of the Linked Data API.

 ### Installation and Support